atmos/atmos.github.io/auto-deployment/index.md

 ### Chat Configuration

 The easiest way to configure auto-deployment is via Hubot.
 You can configure things on a per-repo basis via hubot with the [hubot-auto-deploy](https://github.com/atmos/hubot-auto-deploy) script.
 This saves you from having to do things like look up a GitHub API token or remember the exact syntax.

-## Deploy on Push

-Upon receiving a push to the default branch, GitHub emits a deployment event for that sha.
-This is great for workflows like "push to heroku" to see your changes live in 30-60 seconds.

-## Deploy on Commit Status

-Upon receiving a [commit status](https://developer.github.com/v3/repos/statuses/) to the default branch, GitHub emits a deployment event if the commit status is successful.

 ## TODO